mendix/docs/content/en/docs/developerportal/deploy/sap-btp/sap-autoscaler.md

 ## 3 Using the Autoscaler Configurator

-The **Autoscaler Configurator** provides a user-friendly interface to create the JSON file required to configure the **Application Autoscaler**.
+The **Autoscaler Configurator** provides a user-friendly interface to create the JSON file required to configure the application autoscaler.

 {{% alert color="info" %}}
 The **Configurator** only creates a JSON file from scratch.
 It does not have access to your existing autoscaler settings on [SAP BTP](https://docs.mendix.com/developerportal/deploy/sap-cloud-platform/), and you cannot import an existing JSON files.